First recorded by John Lee Hooker (US #60/R&B #16 1962 |UK #16 1992).

 “The Animals recorded ‘Boom Boom’ for their 1964 UK debut album The Animals.
 Their rendition generally follows John Lee Hooker’s original, although they add ‘shake it baby’ as a response to the ‘come on and shake…’ refrain.
 It was released as a single only in North America and peaked at #43 on the Billboard Hot 100.
 A variety of other artists have also recorded the song, including: Mae West, Shadows of Knight, Collective Consciousness Society, Dr. Feelgood, Tony Joe White, Bruce Springsteen & The E Street Band, The Oak Ridge Boys, and Barbara Ireland.

 “Big Head Todd and the Monsters charted in 1998 with their recording of ‘Boom Boom’.
-John Lee Hooker was recording an album in the same studio and played with the band on their version of the song.
+The song’s original performer, John Lee Hooker, happened to be recording an album of his own at the same studio and was invited by the band to play on their version of the song.
 Band bassist Rob Squires remembers: ‘Hooker has just this incredible presence.
 He walked into the room and literally everyone was intimidated including our producer and the people who work in the studio.'”

 The Animals, “Boom Boom” (1964):